While every case is different, the following are the general case steps, in order, that need to be taken to naturalize to Japanese:

 - Bring your completed 帰化届 to the 区役所 or 市役所 along with your 外国人登録証明書 (Alien Registration Card) and/or another 帰化者の身分証明書 (proof of naturalization) to convert your records from foreigner to citizen, getting a 戸籍 (family register) and a 住民票 (resident registration).
 Bring your spouse if necessary

-- Go to the embassy or consulate to renounce your previous citizenship.
-Depending on your nationality, you may need to renounce before naturalizing.
+- Go to the embassy or consulate to renounce/relinquish your previous citizenship.
+Depending on the instructions you receive which depend on your nationality, you may need to:

-- For Americans: make an appointment to meet with a consular officer.
+- (U.S. citizens): make an appointment to meet with a consular officer.
 Meet with a consular officer.
-Pay a fee for renunciation (!).
 Turn in your passport.
-Wait at least six months.
+This will require either one or two appointments.
+Wait anywhere from four to nine months on average.

-- (U.S. citizens) Receive a Certificate of Loss of Nationality in the mail with your cancelled passport
+- (U.S. citizens) Receive a Certificate of Loss of Nationality (CLN) probably by mail with your cancelled passport book and possibly passport card.

 - (optional) Apply for your 日本国の旅券 (Japanese passport) and optionally register for use of the automated gates at immigration as a Japanese citizen.